camitz/CloudWatchAppender/README.md

     ILog log = LogManager.GetLogger(typeof(MyClass));

-If the namespace is MyApp.MyNamespace, then *Name: %logger{2}* in your pattern would post "MyNamespace.MyClass" as the metric name to CloudWatch.
+If the namespace is MyApp.MyNamespace, then *MetricName: %logger{2}* in your pattern would post "MyNamespace.MyClass" as the metric name to CloudWatch.
 The following may be more suitable for your needs.

-    Name: %logger{1}, NameSpace: %logger{-1}
+    MetricName: %logger{1}, NameSpace: %logger{-1}

 The negative precision specifier removes the last word from the name.
 The metric name will now by MyClass and the namespace will be MyApp.MyNamespace.